Chaoukia/branches/README.md

     └── README.md
 File ```src/tutorial.ipynb``` contains a tutorial on how to use Branches with illustrative examples.

-## Examples of Optimal Decision Trees

 ## Empirical Evaluation

 Branches solves for sparsity, which means that it not only optimises for accuracy but also for the complexity of the Decision Tree.
 A good metric to evaluate these Decision Tree solution is through the regularised objective $\mathcal{H}_{\lambda}\left( T\right) = \textrm{Accuracy}\left( T\right) - \lambda \mathcal{S}\left( T\right)$, where $\mathcal{S}\left( T\right)$ is the number of splits (internal nodes) of $T$ and $\lambda \in \left[ 0, 1 \right]$ is a penalty parameter.
 Branches achieves and proves convergence in record times on many datasets when compared with the state of the art.
-The table below summarises the empirical comparison of the different algorithms. $\mathcal{T}$ is the execution time in seconds, and $\mathcal{I}$ the number of iterations.
+The table below summarises the empirical comparison of the different algorithms. $\mathcal{T}$ is the execution time in seconds (TO indicates time out after 5 minutes), and $\mathcal{I}$ the number of iterations.
 Branches clearly outperforms the Python implementations OSDT and PyGOSDT in terms of optimal convergence and speed.
 Branches also outperforms the C++ implementation GOSDT in many cases, and even when it is slower, Branches always converges in significantly fewer iterations.
-With these findings we conclude that Branches is a practical and very promising algorithm, a future C++ implementation of Branches will likely lead to a significant improvement of Branches' performance, just as we notice when comparing PyGOSDT and GOSDT.
+Branches is a practical and very promising algorithm, moreover, a future C++ implementation of Branches will likely lead to a significant improvement of Branches' computational performance, just as we notice when comparing PyGOSDT and GOSDT.

 <table>
   <tr>